The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Why?
 Because the Hudian material serves here to show that the most decisive realities do not necessarily pass through visible speech or discursive argument, but also through cosmic agents that execute the divine command.

-In adh-Dhariyat, Hud is redistributed as elemental vector: the wind as refutation of earthly autonomy.
+In adh-Dhariyat, Hud (peace be upon him)‘s file is redistributed as elemental vector: the wind as refutation of earthly autonomy.

 8. In an-Najm (53): ‘Ad reduced to a line within divine sovereignty

-Here again, Hud is not narrated.
+Here again, Hud (peace be upon him) is not narrated.
 He is absorbed into a chain of divine verbs:

 ﴿وَأَنَّهُ أَهْلَكَ عَادًا الْأُولَىٰ﴾